Bug report #19650

 Any help would be appreciated, as it's really annoying :(

-#7 Updated by Jonathan McCardell over 1 year ago
+#7 Updated by Jonathan McCardell about 2 years ago

 Jeff L wrote: